neondatabase/create-branch-action/README.md

 - **Configure Auto-Suspend:** Use `suspend_timeout` to set an auto-suspend duration (in seconds) for the compute endpoint associated with the new branch.
   Set to `0` to disable auto-suspend.
-- **Configure Branch Expiration:** Use `expires_at` to set automatic deletion timestamps on branches.
-By default, auto-deletion is disabled.
-You can supply timestamp in
-  [RFC 3339 format](https://tools.ietf.org/html/rfc3339#section-5.6).
+- **Configure Branch Expiration:** Set `expires_at` to define how long a branch should exist before being automatically deleted.
+By default, `expires_at` is empty, indicating no expiration.
+The timestamp must be in [RFC 3339 format](https://tools.ietf.org/html/rfc3339#section-5.6).
 - **SSL Mode:** Control the `sslmode` in the connection string using the `ssl` input.
 Supported values are: `"require"`, `"verify-ca"`, `"verify-full"`,